 La Rinconada is commonly known as the paradise for kite surfers because of its natural lagoon with constant winds.
 Anyhow, it features an uneven reef and sand, which means you will have to be attentive when you move around.
 The southeasterly winds will get you decent speeds, making it perfect for all levels of experience.

 So, if you are thinking about traveling in November for kitesurfing, you should know the following about La Rinconada.
 First of all, it is a small city located nearby Santiago, where you will probably fly as it is the International Airport in the area.
 You can reach La Rinconada by bus, while the Valparaiso kite spot is available also by bus.

-Anyhow, for accommodation you will have to choose from staying in La Rinconada, where is a better food diversity, or directly on the beach, where you will have to settle for local cuisine dishes.
+Anyhow, for accommodation you will have to choose between staying in La Rinconada, where is better food diversity, or directly on the beach, where you will have to settle for local cuisine dishes.